inkandswitch/patchwork/core/DESIGN-tool-isolation.md

 **Known gaps:**

 - The `@patchwork.suggestedImportUrl` field in document CRDT state contains the raw automerge URL of the tool that created the document.
-This field syncs to the iframe through the Automerge repo channel — completely bypassing the opaque URL mapping, since the tool can extract these URLs.
+This field syncs to the iframe through the Automerge repo channel — completely bypassing the package URL mapping, since the tool can extract these URLs.
 See section 13.
 - Source text rewriting can be fragile, so I don't generally like this type of approach.
 The current handling only rewrites the specific module URL in its own source.
 For this case, there should be a consistent pattern to where these URLs appear so we should be able to do it better than it's done now.
 If other AutomergeUrls are contained in the source, they aren't currently protected

 ## 10. Tools Loading Other Tools and Plugins